alanmellorbjss/go-concurrency-conundrums/README.md

 What is perhaps more useful is _how_ this happened:

-- main() was running inside goroutine 1, as always
+- `main()` was running inside goroutine 1, as always
 - two new goroutines were created
 - function `produce` was scheduled to run inside goroutine 3
 - function `consume` was scheduled to run inside goroutine 2
 - The two new goroutines were connected by a _channel_, variable `ch`
-- That channel could hold 1 value, a string
+- That channel could hold 1 value, of type string
 - `produce` wrote the string `"Hello"` into the channel
 - `consume` read the string from the channel and printed it out